 Thus, students rely on their work with fractions to see the importance of a tenth as a fractional unit as an extension of the place-value system in Topic A, then expand that understanding to hundredths in Topic B. Throughout Topics A and B, students write values in fraction, decimal, unit, and expanded forms to help students understand their equivalence (4.NF.6).
 Then students learn to compare decimals in Topic C (4.NF.7) and add decimal fractions in Topic D (4.NF.5).
 Finally, students apply this decimal understanding to solve word problems, including those particularly related to money, at the end of the unit.
 Thus, the work with money (4.MD.2) supports the major work and main focus of the unit on decimals.

 While students will have ample opportunities to engage with the standards for mathematical practice, they’ll rely heavily on looking for and making use of structure (MP.7), particularly the structure of the place value system.
-They will also construct viable arguments and critique the reasoning of others (MP.3) using various decimal fraction models to support their reasoning.
+They will also construct viable arguments and critique the reasoning of others (MP.3) using various visual models to support their reasoning.

-Pacing: 16 instructional days (14 lessons, 1 flex day, 1 assessment day)
+Pacing: 15 instructional days (13 lessons, 1 flex day, 1 assessment day)